 Expect a longer eye-test

 Depending on what stage they are at with their dementia diagnosis, whether they’re just beginning or have further developed symptoms, you may need to allow more time for the eye test.
-This is because the test may have to be broken up into parts to ensure that they complete each part successfully.
+This is because the test may have to be broken up into parts to complete each part.
 You may also need to pause or take breaks if the patient becomes lethargic or just too tired to continue.
 If this happens, it’s important to reassure them that this is fine and that you will continue only when they are absolutely ready to do so.
 If you’re worried that the senior citizen you’re with may need some extra time, call in advance to chat with your optician.
-For example, if you were looking for Charleston’s closest eye exams that are near to you, it would be good to get some reassurance that it’s perfectly fine to get some extra time for the patient.
+For example, if you were looking for Charleston’s closest eye exams near you, it would be good to get some reassurance that it’s perfectly fine to get some extra time for the patient.

 Put your trust in the optician.

 Remember that it is unlikely that this will be the first time they have worked with a patient with dementia when you visit your optician.
-While it will be incredibly helpful for you to support them, the optician is a trained professional.
+While it will be beneficial for you to support them, the optician is a trained professional.
 They will be aware of how to accommodate their needs and what questions to ask.
 A good optician will make the environment more dementia-friendly.
 This means going to a quiet, comfortable, well-lit room that makes communication as easy as possible.

 It’s important too to remember that opticians are professional and will remain non-judgmental.
 It is their job to help the patient get the right prescription and the care they need.